 Nameplates are a necessary component for a wide variety of industries.
 They might be needed for machine identification, brand promotion, warnings, and much more.
 These nameplates could be exposed to harsh environments with physical risks like scratching, denting or covering up the plate with dirt or paint.
 Abrasive chemicals and moisture can also pose risks for a metal nameplate, so you need a material that is up to the challenge.
 Two materials stand out for their durability and versatility — aluminum and stainless steel.
-Both are great options for making a nameplate that lasts, but they do have a few key differences, including their longevity, workability and colorizing options.
+Both are great options for making a nameplate that lasts, but aluminum and stainless steel nameplates do have a few key differences, including their longevity, workability and colorizing options.
 You’ll want to consider your application carefully when choosing a metal for your nameplate.

-Let’s go over how to identify stainless steel vs. aluminum, the characteristics of each and what their uses are in the world of nameplates.
+Let’s go over how to identify aluminum vs. stainless steel, the characteristics of each and what their uses are in the world of nameplates.

 Aluminum vs. Stainless Steel Nameplate

 Both metals are excellent in tough environments and can hold up to a variety of substances.
 They are easy to install with a specific adhesive or simple rivet holes.
 Text is readable, with high visibility and there are design options that help you display information clearly.

-When we compare these two metals, three characteristics come to the forefront.
+When we compare aluminum vs. stainless steel, three characteristics come to the forefront.
 Some significant features of aluminum and stainless steel are their durability, weight and the available methods of customization.

 The durability of a nameplate is especially important for people working in rough environments.
 Highly acidic, caustic or chemically reactive environments can cause signs to wear away or stain.
 If you work with dangerous substances, nameplates are especially critical to identifying what is inside certain containers, which rooms are off-limits and more.
 They can prevent dangerous situations from happening by keeping everyone informed.